summernote/summernote/.github/CONTRIBUTING.md

 $ yarn build
 ```

-After running `yarn build`, you should now have a `dist/` directory populated with everything you need to use summernote.
+After running `yarn build`, you should now have a `dist/` directory populated with everything you need to use Summernote.

 ### Starting the local server